In a blow to Democrats, Sen. Jeanne Shaheen will not seek reelection in New Hampshire

 At least for now, Maine represents the Democrats' best pickup opportunity in 2026.
 Republican Sen. Susan Collins, the sole GOP senator remaining in New England, is the only Republican serving in a state Trump lost who's up for reelection.

-New Hampshire has narrowly favored Democrats in recent presidential elections, but the state has a long history of electing leaders from both major political parties.
-Republican Kelly Ayotte was elected governor last fall, when Trump lost the state by fewer than 3 percentage points.
+New Hampshire has narrowly favored Democrats in recent presidential elections, but the state has a long history of electing leaders from both parties.
+Republican Kelly Ayotte was elected governor last fall, when Trump lost the state by less than 3 percentage points.

+Still, a Republican has not won a Senate seat in the Granite State since Ayotte back in 2010.

+“No Republican has won a Senate race in over a decade in New Hampshire, and that trend will continue in 2026," said David Bergstein, a spokesman for the Democratic Senatorial Campaign Committee.
+"This is exactly the kind of state where the building midterm backlash against Republicans will hit their candidates especially hard.”

 Shaheen became the first woman elected New Hampshire governor in 1996.
 She served for three terms and was later elected to the Senate in 2008.